nonchip/steam_workaround_fsoverflow/README.md

 # description:

-this is a work in progress workaround for steam issues like https://github.com/ValveSoftware/steam-for-linux/issues/4982
+this is a work in progress workaround for issues like https://github.com/ValveSoftware/steam-for-linux/issues/4982

 # building: